 Bushfire relief strategy

-Principals and DELs have the opportunity to engage in six individual coaching sessions, designed for leaders who have been through a stressful leadership experience.
-The program helps leaders reflect on their experience, optimise learning and further develop their emotional intelligence skills so they can lead their school communities to recover and thrive.
+A number of principals and DELs had the opportunity to engage in six individual coaching sessions, designed for leaders who have been through a stressful leadership experience.
+The SLI partnered with an organisation who designed and delivered the Thriving for Tomorrow program.
+This program helped leaders reflect on their experience, optimise learning and further develop their emotional intelligence skills so they can lead their school communities to recover and thrive.

-The SLI also held two leadership development webinars to all principals and DELs of bushfire-affected schools covering leadership thinking and behaviours. in the SLI leadership frameworks.
+The SLI also held two leadership development webinars which were available to all principals and DELs who were impacted by fires.
+The webinars explored the leadership thinking and behaviours embedded in the SLI leadership frameworks.
 This information will help principals as they lead their communities into the future.

-Following these sessions trained Principal Facilitators will be providing support to small groups of principals engaging in conversations about the application of frameworks to their leadership and school planning processes, and strengthening networks between bushfire affected schools.
+Following the webinars, trained Principal Facilitators provided support to small groups of principals which strengthened networks between bushfire-affected schools.
+They also engaged in conversations about the application of the frameworks to their leadership and school planning processes.

-The Thriving for Tomorrow coaching program through BTS Spark draws upon principals’ recent experiences and develops their leadership capacities.
+The Thriving for Tomorrow coaching program draws upon principals’ recent experiences and develops their leadership capacities.

-Three principals who are taking part in the coaching program share their insights on how it is helping them lead their school communities through such times of crisis.
+Three principals who took part in the coaching program all agree the program has helped them lead their school communities through such times of crisis.

 “I strongly believe, if I’m in a good place, my staff is in a good place, the kids will be in a good place.
 It is really important that I am showing students and staff that I need time for my journey as well,’’ Mrs Jackson said.